 This guide lists some of the books owned by the library that are written for non-lawyers, and gives a brief description of their contents.
 Locations are given in parentheses after each book.
 Other books can be located by using the online Duke University Libraries catalog.

 For a good overview of legal research itself, look at Stephen Elias, Legal Research: How to Find and Understand the Law, 15th ed.
-(Ref KF240 .L417 2009 & online in Legal Information Reference Center).
+(Ref KF240 .L417 2009 & later editions online in Legal Information Reference Center).
 This book is a complete guide to legal research, and is meant to be read all the way through, but it can be used to answer a specific question, such as "How to Find a Federal Case" or "How to Research Current State Legislation."

 If you are specifically researching North Carolina law, see Scott Childs, North Carolina Legal Research (Ref.
 KFN7475 .C48 2010), as well as the North Carolina Practice research guide.